Manasquan Beach Improvement Association

 Please see the MBIA Bridge Committee Presentation to Manasquan Borough Counctil on below

 Seated (left to right) : Julie Cocozza, Mary Ryan, Cindy Weaver, Lisa Haas.
 Standing (left to right) Helen Young, Bennie O'Grady, Bob Young, John O'Grady, Linda Sims, John Casey, Al Sauer, Mary Lovely.
-Not picured: Janice Gaswind, Carol Kirkman, Pat Merz, Heather Schofield, Jane Swiggett,
+Not picured: Janice Gaswind, Carol Kirkman, Pat Merz, Paul Schofield, Jane Swiggett,

 Report on North Beach Ramp